Ken Anderson (wrestler): TNA World Heavyweight Champion (2010–2011)

 In January 2010, Anderson signed a one-year deal with Total Nonstop Action Wrestling (TNA).
-He made his debut for the company at the Genesis pay-per-view on January 17, 2010, working under the ring name Mr. Anderson.
+He made his debut for TNA at the Genesis pay-per-view on January 17, working under the ring name Mr. Anderson.
 As a mystery opponent, he wrestled Abyss, whom he pinned after using brass knuckles, establishing himself as a heel in the process.
 Anderson made his Impact! debut on January 21, delivering a promo on and being attacked by Abyss.

-At Against All Odds, Anderson defeated Kurt Angle and Abyss to advance to the finals of the 8 Card Stud Tournament, where he lost to D'Angelo Dinero.
+At Against All Odds on February 14, Anderson defeated Kurt Angle and Abyss to advance to the finals of the 8 Card Stud Tournament, where he lost to D'Angelo Dinero.
 On the following edition of Impact!, Angle, whom Anderson had defeated by hitting him with dog tags, accused him of disrespecting U.S. soldiers, which led to Anderson hitting him with a mic, effectively starting a feud between the two.
-At Destination X, Angle defeated Anderson by submission.
-Afterwards, Anderson and Angle were booked in a steel cage match at Lockdown.
+At Destination X on March 21, Angle defeated Anderson by submission.
+Afterwards, Anderson and Angle were booked in a steel cage match at Lockdown on April 18.
 On the April 5 episode of Impact!, Anderson defeated Angle in a ladder match to win possession of the key to the cage door to be used at Lockdown.
-Angle defeated Anderson in the cage match.
-At Sacrifice, Anderson was defeated by Jeff Hardy.
+Angle defeated Anderson in the cage match at Lockdown.
+At Sacrifice on May 16, Anderson was defeated by Jeff Hardy.
 After the match, Anderson offered to shake Hardy's hand, but Hardy declined.
 On the following episode of Impact!, Anderson helped Hardy defeat Sting in the main event of the show.
 After the match, both Anderson and Hardy were attacked by Sting.
 This turned Anderson face.
-At Slammiversary VIII, Anderson and Hardy, now known collectively as the Enigmatic Assholes, defeated Beer Money, Inc. (Robert Roode and James Storm) in a tag team match.
+At Slammiversary VIII on June 13, Anderson and Hardy, now known collectively as the Enigmatic Assholes, defeated Beer Money, Inc. (Robert Roode and James Storm) in a tag team match.